sapaladas/image_feature_extraction_via_pca_kpca/README.md

 - We use standard PCA and Gaussian Kernel PCA
 - We extract the 9 most significant features from the training data and record the eigenvectors
 - For standard PCA, only the eigenvectors are needed to extract features from testing data
-- For Gaussian kernel PCA, both the eigenvectors and the training data are needed to extract features from testing data
+- For Gaussian kPCA, both the eigenvectors and the training data are needed to extract features from testing data
 - In addition, for kernel PCA, we use a Gaussian kernel with $\sigma = 22546$
 - For classification of the images, we use the simplest linear classifier

 ## *Standard PCA*

-- The **principal components** of a collection of poins in a real coordinate space are a sequence of $p$ unit vectors
+- The ***principal components*** of a collection of poins in a real coordinate space are a sequence of $p$ unit vectors
 - The $i$-th vector is the direction of a line that best fits the data while being orthogonal to the first $i-1$ vectors
 - A best-fitting line is defined as one that minimizes the average squared distance from the points to the line
-- These directions constitute an orthonormal basis in which different individual dimensions are linearly uncorrelated
+- These directions form an orthonormal basis in which different individual dimensions are linearly uncorrelated
-- **PCA** is the process of computing the principal components and using them to perform change of basis on the data
+- **PCA** is the process of computing and using the principal components to perform change of basis on the data

-#### Process
+### Process

 1. Initialize a PCA instance
 2. Fit the PCA instance in the training data